rossGardiner/ecto-trigger/guides/deployment.md

 <details>
   <summary>ESP32-S3</summary>

 Deploying models onto microcontroller platforms is a little more complicated, as these don't usually support python, so we have to compile code from scratch to execute on each device.
-This can be quite a complicated process and might require some engineering knowledge.
-To make things easy, we have provided an example project which uses our models on ESP32s3 chipset with the Platformio extension for VSCode.
+To make things as easy as possible, we have provided an example project which uses our models on ESP32s3 chipset with the Platformio extension for VSCode.

 We have made a separate repository for this, which includes full guidance and further details.